MalloZup/ziorpm/README.md

 After the pkg is the right and expected one,  rpm check for 2 diff types of rpms

-the Source RPM (SRPM) and the binary RPM.
+- the Source RPM (SRPM) and the binary RPM.
 The binary RPM is the mostly used, and srpm are for devs that need the src code of pkg and want to build the pkg.

-Installing vim for example from a repo, you will always install the binary rpm, without the srmpm.
+Installing vim for example from a repo, you will always install the binary rpm, without the SRPM.

-The SRP contain the SPEC file (which describes how to install/remove and build an pkg for RPM) and the actually source code that the resulting binary RPM.
+- The SRPM contain the SPEC file (which describes how to install/remove and build an pkg for RPM) and the actually source code that the resulting binary RPM.

-Here rpm is installing the  prerequisites and installing the pkg version for the arch.
+Here rpm is checking  prerequisites for the pkg version given the arch.

 ```
 D: opening  db index       /var/lib/rpm/Conflictname nofsync:0x400 mode=0x0